Web Service Testing¶

 Web Services and Testing Frameworks¶

-Also web service definition files (*.rest
+Also, web service definition files (*.rest

 and *.soap

-as well) may be marked as shared.
+) may be marked as shared.